This post may contain affiliate links. Please read how we make money for more information.

 Fine Art America has a great introductory video to its website and how artists can sell their creative works:

 11. Art Fire

-Another Etsy Alternative to consider is Art Fire.
+Another site to consider is Art Fire.
 This online marketplace consists of people from around the world who sell custom handmade goods, vintage items, and craft supplies.
 Art Fire offers sellers promotional tools that can be used to create shops and market their products.